-Noncurrent liabilities went up from \$\mathbb{P}1.44\$ billion last year from \$\mathbb{P}1.62\$ billion this year primarily due to the increase in deferred taxes related to the revaluation increment on land.
+Noncurrent liabilities went up from P1.44 billion this year from P1.62 billion last year primarily due to the increase in deferred taxes related to the revaluation increment on land.

 Deferred tax liabilities went up by 35% due to the increase in deferred taxes related to the revaluation increment on land.